egarcia1868/password-generator/README.md

 ### Prerequisites

-The only thing you really need to run this, is an internet browser.
+The only thing you really need to run this is an internet browser.

 ## Built With